History of Patton Oswalt in Timeline

 2012: Endorsement of Barack Obama

-2013: Teaming up with PETA
+2013: Teaming Up with PETA

-August 1, 2016: Working on McNamara's Book
+August 1, 2016: Announcement of Work on McNamara's Book

 On August 1, 2016, Patton Oswalt announced that he had been working to complete Michelle McNamara's unfinished nonfiction book about the Golden State Killer.

-July 2017: Engagement to Meredith Salenger
+July 2017: Engagement Confirmation

 In July 2017, Patton Oswalt and actress Meredith Salenger confirmed their engagement.